 *Update: I recently added inexpensive DIY finials to my super cheap curtain rods.
 You can check out the tutorial and the end result here.*

 The curtains I chose to use are bleached Lenda panels from Ikea – again beautiful but frugal at only $20 for two 96 inch panels.
 I have to make a confession though – I have had these curtains ready to hang in the living room for almost a year.
 Talk about putting things off.

 These curtains are a tab-top style, something I have never been a fan of, but I wasn’t quite ready to take away the tab-top option forever.
 So I simply folded the tabs behind the curtains and used curtain rings to attach them to the rods.

 Even though they are simple white curtains, they make a world of difference as far as softening the room.
-I also finally added an end table to disguise the modem and router.

 Would you rather buy than DIY?
 Pair these ready-made curtain brackets with electrical conduit and you’ll still save money on your curtain rods.

 Looking for more inexpensive DIY curtain rods and curtains?
 I’ve got you covered: